citruspi/Kwirio.us/README.md

 # Credits

-* [TheRealMihir](https://github.com/TheRealMihir) started and maintains the project.
+* [Mihir Singh](https://github.com/TheRealMihir) started and maintains the project.
 * The Ruby script [BozoCrack](https://github.com/juuso/BozoCrack) inspired the project.

 # Contribute

 Want to contribute?
-We'd love to have your input.
+We'd love to have you on board.